2023 Best Child Development & Family Studies Schools in Illinois

 Top 10 Best Human Development & Family Studies Schools

 Our 2023 rankings named Erikson Institute the best school in Illinois for human development and family studies students.
-Located in the city of Chicago, The Erikson Institute is a private not-for-profit school with a fairly small student population.
+Located in the city of Chicago, The Erikson Institute is a private not-for-profit college with a fairly small student population.

 Full Human Development & Family Studies at Erikson Institute Report